Kayhan: History and profile

 Kayhan was founded in February 1943 by owner Abdolrahman Faramarzi and Mostafa Mesbahzadeh as editor-in-chief.
 Later the roles of Faramarzi and Mesbahzadeh were reversed.
 The paper supported Shah Mohammed Reza Pahlavi during his reign.
 Published in Iran as well as in London, the newspaper had a circulation greater than one million prior to the 1979 Islamic Revolution.
 In 1974 Kayhan media group introduced itself as "the largest newspaper and magazine publishing house in the Middle East".
 Forugh Mesbahzadeh, the wife of Kayhan's major owner, officially appeared as the manager of the leading Iranian women's magazine, Zan-e Rooz.

-During the clashes between the Imperial forces and revolutionaries Kayhan and Ettela'at was censored.
+During the clashes between the Imperial forces and revolutionaries, Kayhan and Ettela'at were censored.
 After the overthrow of the Shah all of Mesbahzadeh's assets were seized, including the publishing plant, which was the main headquarters of the daily.
 Following the revolution Kayhan became a state-sponsored publication together with Ettela'at and Jomhouri-e Eslami of which publishers are directly appointed by the Supreme Leader.

 In May 1980, Ayatollah Khomeini named Ebrahim Yazdi, then foreign minister, as head of the daily.
 Under the guidance of Mesbahzadeh, the London office of Kayhan continued its work and publishes a monarchist weekly issue known as Kayhan London, which has a small circulation.
 In 2006, Mesbahzadeh died at the age of 98 in Los Angeles, California.

 The paper focuses on political, cultural, social and economic news.

+The last editor before the revolution

+The last editor of Kayhan newspaper was Amir Taheri until the beginning of the revolution.
+With the approach of the 1979 revolution, a new editorial council was formed within Kayhan, headed by Rahman Hatfi.
+From 1961 to 1966, Houshang Amiari was the director of the caricature department, overseeing themes of humorous paintings.
+Hossein Rezaei was the director of the news section of this newspaper from 1965 to 1979.